revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 {% endfigcaption %}
 {% endfigure %}

-To produce the imput file for this plot `relaxed_OU_MAP.tre`, you will need to run a slightly modified script from the tutorial.
-See `mcmc_relaxed_OU.Rev` for this modification.
+To produce the imput file for this plot `data/relaxed_OU_MAP.tre`, you will need to run a slightly modified script from the tutorial.
+See `scripts/mcmc_relaxed_OU.Rev` for this modification.

 Ancestral-State Reconstruction
 ==============================